MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.9.3
+- Fixed a bug that caused code coverage policy to read wrong data when multiple test adapters were used.

 #### 2.9.2
 - Fixed a rare bug that caused the code coverage policy to assume zero coverage even though coverage data was available.